sander1988/pyIndego/README.md

 # API for the Bosch Indego lawnmowers

 ## Usage with Home Assistant
-For source files and versin handling: https://github.com/jm-73/pyIndego
+For source files and version handling: https://github.com/jm-73/pyIndego

 For PYPI package: https://pypi.org/project/pyIndego/